Can an executor be removed?

 • The process requires a formal application to the court

-• Time and cost may increase if removal proceedings become necessary
+• Time and cost may increase where removal proceedings occur.

 Common situations